AlexIoannides/pyspark-example-project/README.md

  |   Pipfile.lock
 ```

 The main Python module containing the ETL job (which will be sent to the Spark cluster), is `jobs/etl_job.py`.
 Any external configuration parameters required by `etl_job.py` are stored in JSON format in `configs/etl_config.json`.
 Additional modules that support this job can be kept in the `dependencies` folder (more on this later).
-In the project's root we include `build_dependencies.sh`, which is bash script for building these dependencies into a zip-file to be sent to the cluster (`packages.zip`).
-Unit test modules are kept in the `tests` folder and small chunks of representative input and output data, to be use with the tests, are kept in `tests/test_data` folder.
+In the project's root we include `build_dependencies.sh`, which is a bash script for building these dependencies into a zip-file to be sent to the cluster (`packages.zip`).
+Unit test modules are kept in the `tests` folder and small chunks of representative input and output data, to be used with the tests, are kept in `tests/test_data` folder.

 ## Structure of an ETL Job

-In order to facilitate easy debugging and testing, we recommend that the 'Transformation' step be isolated from the 'Extract' and 'Load' steps, into it's own function - taking input data arguments in the form of DataFrames and returning the transformed data as a single DataFrame.
+In order to facilitate easy debugging and testing, we recommend that the 'Transformation' step be isolated from the 'Extract' and 'Load' steps, into its own function - taking input data arguments in the form of DataFrames and returning the transformed data as a single DataFrame.
 Then, the code that surrounds the use of the transformation function in the `main()` job function, is concerned with Extracting the data, passing it to the transformation function and then Loading (or writing) the results to their ultimate destination.
 Testing is simplified, as mock or test data can be passed to the transformation function and the results explicitly verified, which would not be possible if all of the ETL code resided in `main()` and referenced production data sources and destinations.

-More generally, transformation functions should be designed to be idempotent.
-This is technical way of saying that the repeated application of the transformation function should have no impact on the fundamental state of output data, until the instance when the input data changes.
+More generally, transformation functions should be designed to be _idempotent_.
+This is a technical way of saying that the repeated application of the transformation function should have no impact on the fundamental state of output data, until the moment the input data changes.
 One of the key advantages of idempotent ETL jobs, is that they can be set to run repeatedly (e.g. by using `cron` to trigger the `spark-submit` command above, on a pre-defined schedule), rather than having to factor-in potential dependencies on other ETL jobs completing successfully.

 ## Passing Configuration Parameters to the ETL Job

 Although it is possible to pass arguments to `etl_job.py`, as you would for any generic Python module running as a 'main' program  - by specifying them after the module's filename and then parsing these command line arguments - this can get very complicated, very quickly, especially when there are lot of parameters (e.g. credentials for multiple databases, table names, SQL snippets, etc.).
-This also makes debugging the code from within a Python interpreter is extremely awkward, as you don't have access to the command line arguments that would ordinarily be passed to the code, when calling it from the command line.
+This also makes debugging the code from within a Python interpreter extremely awkward, as you don't have access to the command line arguments that would ordinarily be passed to the code, when calling it from the command line.

-A much more effective solution is to send Spark a separate file - e.g. using the `--files configs/etl_config.json` flag with `spark-subit` - containing the configuration in JSON format, which can be parsed into a Python dictionary in one line of code with `json.loads(config_file_contents)`.
+A much more effective solution is to send Spark a separate file - e.g. using the `--files configs/etl_config.json` flag with `spark-submit` - containing the configuration in JSON format, which can be parsed into a Python dictionary in one line of code with `json.loads(config_file_contents)`.
 Testing the code from within a Python interactive console session is also greatly simplified, as all one has to do to access configuration parameters for testing, is to copy and paste the contents of the file - e.g.,

 ```python
 import json